Leucospermum gueinzii: Taxonomy

 The kloof pincushion was first collected for science by Wilhelm Gueinzius, who worked in the Stellenbosch region in 1839 and 1840.
 In 1856, Carl Meissner described it in a book by Augustin Pyramus de Candolle, and named it Leucospermum gueinzii after its collector.
 Otto Kuntze later assigned it to the genus Leucadendron.

 L. gueinzii has been assigned to the fireworks pincushions, section Cardinistyle.

 Distribution, habitat and ecology

 The kloof pincushion is an endemic species that is restricted to a small area in the Hottentots Holland Mountains, in particular on the Helderberg, Jonkershoek, Bushmans Castle, and near Sir Lowry's Pass.
 Karl Ludwig Philipp Zeyher collected this species at Houw Hoek but it has now disappeared from there.

 The average annual precipitation in the distribution range of L. gueinzii is 750–1150 mm (30–45 in), mostly during the winter.
-So it grows in much wetter locations than its look-a-like L. grandiflorum.
+So it grows in much wetter locations than its look-alike L. grandiflorum.
 It mostly grows in dense sclerophyll vegetations on sheltered locations near streaming water such as in gorges, at altitudes between 300 and 900 m (1000–3000 ft).
 It only grows on heavy clay that has resulted from the weathering of Cape Granite.